MicrosoftDocs/msteams-docs/msteams-platform/task-modules-and-cards/cards/people-picker-adaptive-card.md

 |**dataset** |String |Yes |The type of data that must be fetched dynamically.|

 #### dataset
-The following predefined values are provided as **dataset** for people picker:
+The following table provides predefined values as **dataset** for people picker:

 |dataset|Search Scope
 |--|--|